 Then God blessed Noah and his sons and said to them, “Be fruitful and multiply and fill the earth.
 Every living creature of the earth and every bird of the sky will be terrified of you.
 Everything that creeps on the ground and all the fish of the sea are under your authority.
 You may eat any moving thing that lives.
 As I gave you the green plants, I now give you everything.
-(Genesis 9:1–3, New English Translation)
+(Genesis 9:1–3, NET)

 I am sure that Isaacs would agree that this would include both the behemoth and the leviathan.

 Isaacs also questions the notion that our stewardship role implies that we resist the Fall and reverse its effects.
 Although he acknowledges that כָּבַשׁ (kaḇaš, “subdue”) and רָדָה (rādâ, “rule”) “contain coercive, forceful elements” (Isaacs 2013, p.
 11) he refuses to accept that this implies that Αdam was to tend the garden and work the ground.
 To Isaacs, this would mean the creation was initially hostile and that the original very good creation was actually in need of improvement: